runnersaw/ExercisesInC/reading_questions/thinkos.md

 a) Reading from unallocated memory.

+Getting a garbage value that doesn't make sense.

 b) Writing to unallocated memory.

+Segfault

 c) Reading from a freed chunk.

+Getting a garbage value or segfault.

 d) Writing to a freed chunk.

+Segfault/override other data

 e) Failing to free a chunk that is no longer needed.

+Running out of memory

 3) Run